 The term cardiovascular disease generally refers to the conditions affecting the heart and blood vessels of the Cardiovascular System.
 It is associated with the development of fatty deposits inside the arteries (atherosclerosis) and causes blood clots in the heart.

-It also causes the damage of arteries in some organs like kidneys, brain, heart, and eyes.
-Sometimes for different reasons, the oxygen-rich blood flowing the heart muscle can be blocked or reduced.
+It also causes damage to arteries in some organs like kidneys, brain, heart, and eyes.
+Sometimes, the oxygen-rich blood flowing through the heart muscle can be blocked or reduced for different reasons.
 Cardiovascular Disease is the leading cause of death in the USA and UK in the present situation.

 Reason For Cardiovascular Disease

-The reason for cardiovascular disease is not clearly known, but various risk factors may cause cardiovascular disease (CVD).
-More risk factors give a greater chance to develop cardiovascular disease.
+Cardiovascular disease is unknown, but various risk factors may cause cardiovascular disease (CVD).
+More risk factors give a greater chance of developing cardiovascular disease.
 Some main risk factors causing cardiovascular disease are given below:

-- Smoking: The another most important risk factor for high blood pressure is smoking and tobacco.
+- Smoking: Another most important risk factor for high blood pressure is smoking and tobacco.
 Substances in tobacco that are harmful can damage and narrow the blood vessels.
 High cholesterol: fatty substances present in the blood is known as cholesterol.
-High cholesterol level in blood narrows the blood vessels and increases the risk of clotting blood.
+High cholesterol levels in blood narrow the blood vessels and increase the risk of clotting blood.

 - Diabetes: A lifelong condition in the body is diabetes.
-It causes the blood sugar level to become too high, which can damage blood vessels and narrow the vessels.
-People with diabetes type 2 are overweight or obese and are a risk factor for cardiovascular disease.
+It causes the blood sugar level to become too high, damaging blood vessels and narrowing them.
+People with type 2 diabetes are overweight or obese and are a risk factor for cardiovascular disease.